"Learning about yourself begins during the selection process: you’re confronted with certain aspects that you’ll need to improve."

 Personal support from your ING colleagues

 You’re in charge of the success of your own traineeship, but that doesn’t mean that you have to do it alone.
 You can always turn to your ING colleagues if you have any questions, are looking for someone to exchange thoughts with, or if you feel in need of (extra) coaching.
-You can bounce ideas off your talent manager, your line manager, your mentor and countless other colleagues.
+You can also bounce ideas off your HR trainee manager, your line manager, your trainee buddy or your external coach.
 And your fellow trainees are excellent sparring partners, of course.